BiswajitSadhu/RadDQN/README.md

 ![variable_three_sources](https://github.com/BiswajitSadhu/RadDQN/assets/96395651/86321f01-53a4-45f9-9882-871e148909ca)

 The above plot shows the optimum path (black dashed line) predicted by RadDQN in case of three sources (S1, S2 and S3) in simulated floor.
-The important diversion points within the predicted path in response to the change in radiation intensity of sources are shown as A/B/C/D. (a) Top panel (\textit{Case V1}): S1, S2 and S3 has equal radiation strength (5 unit) (b) bottom left panel (\textit{Case V2}): radiation strength of S1 source is increased by 20-fold.
-The trajectory has three major diversion points to minimize the radiation exposure. (c) bottom right panel (\textit{Case V3}): radiation strength of S1 and S2 sources are increased by 20-fold.
+The important diversion points within the predicted path in response to the change in radiation intensity of sources are shown as A/B/C/D. (a) Top panel: S1, S2 and S3 has equal radiation strength (5 unit) (b) bottom left panel: radiation strength of S1 source is increased by 20-fold.
+The trajectory has three major diversion points to minimize the radiation exposure. (c) bottom right panel: radiation strength of S1 and S2 sources are increased by 20-fold.
 The trajectory has four major diversion points to minimize the radiation exposure.